rowanhill/xssfinder/README.md

 nutshell, it does the following:

-1. Find all pages, and how they fit together, then pick a few routes that visit all pages at least once.
+1. Find all pages, and how they fit together, then pick a few routes that visit all pages and submit all forms at least once.
 1. Run through all the routes, submitting all forms with uniquely identifiable attacks as it goes.
 1. Look for evidence of these attacks being executed as it goes.